-As far as crimes go, breaking into cars is entry-level, next to shoplifting at Walmart.
+Regarding crimes, breaking into cars is entry-level, next to shoplifting at Walmart.
 If you’re a thief, you’re going to steal from cars.
 And because so many people leave their cars unlocked, it’s kind of easy.

-What's surprising is what people keep in their cars, and even more--what they keep in unlocked cars.
+What's surprising is what people keep in their cars and, even more--what they keep in unlocked cars.